pypa/pip/docs/html/development/architecture/anatomy.rst

   * ``__init__.py``
   * ``__main__.py``
   * ``__pycache__/`` *[not discussing contents right now]*
-  * ``_internal/`` *[where all the pip code lives that’s written by pip maintainers -- underscore means private.
-Pip is not a library -- it’s a command line tool!
+  * ``_internal/`` *[where all the pip code lives that’s written by pip maintainers -- underscore means private. pip is not a library -- it’s a command line tool!
 A very important distinction!
 People who want to install stuff with pip should not use the internals -- they should use the CLI.
 There’s a note on this in the docs.]*

     * ``__init__.py``
     * ``build_env.py`` [not discussing now]